 It is with great anticipation that I write to you as we prepare to begin the new school year!
 We are all excited to get started and look forward to a wonderful year at Washington School.

-We look forward to welcoming our students on Tuesday, September 4, 2018.
-Mrs. Todd and Mrs. Khalap have worked very hard getting forms and things in place for our opening weeks.
-Teachers have participated in a variety of professional development activities, in addition to working in their classrooms and preparing materials for the new year.
+We will welcome our students on Thursday, September 1, 2022.
+Mrs. Todd and Mrs. Khalap have been working hard in our main office in preparation for our opening.
+Teachers have participated in a variety of professional development activities, in addition to setting up their classrooms and preparing materials for the new year.

 Washington School looks to foster the growth of all fifth-grade students through a comprehensive curriculum.
 Our academic objectives can be accomplished by successfully working together this school year.
 Fifth-grade teachers will continue to implement Balanced Literacy and provide reading and writing instruction through Reader’s and Writer’s Workshop.
-Math In Focus, based on the Singapore approach, is our main resource for mathematics instruction and professional development in this area is ongoing.
-We will also be utilizing the latest technology with guidance from Mrs. Danielle Haggerty, our Media/Technology Facilitator.
-Each of our classrooms is equipped with Smart Software and an interactive panel.
-Every classroom has a Chromebook cart which allows for each student to use their own Chromebook throughout the day.
+Math In Focus, based on the Singapore approach, is our main resource for mathematics instruction, and professional development in this area is ongoing.
+We will also be utilizing the latest technology with guidance from Ms. Cunningham, our Media/Technology facilitator.
+Each of our classrooms is equipped with Smart Software and an interactive Smartpanel.
+Every fifth grader will have a Chromebook which allows for each student to use them throughout the day.

-As the Washington Wolves, our classes are organized in “packs.”
-The packs are as follows:
+As the Washington Wolves, our classes are organized in “Packs.”

-Within the packs, language arts and math will be taught by your child’s respective homeroom teacher, while science, social studies, and BUILDER (Brainstorm, Understand Imagine/Invent, Learn, Design, Engineer, Research) will be taught on a three-day rotation by the other teachers within their pack.
+Within the Packs, language arts and math will be taught by your child’s respective homeroom teacher, while science, social studies, and BUILDER (Brainstorm, Understand Imagine/Invent, Learn, Design, Engineer, Research) will be taught in a trimester rotation by the other teachers within their Pack.
 All fifth-grade students will have Art, Music, and Spanish once a week and Physical Education twice a week.
-Students will have an opportunity to visit the Media Den to check out books which have been “genrefied” to meet the needs of our adolescent readers.
+Students will have an opportunity to visit the Media Den to check out books that have been “gentrified” to meet the needs of our adolescent readers.

 I would like to thank The Washington School PTO for their generosity and hard work in helping us get our school equipped with a variety of programs to support our daily instruction.
-To start off the year, the Washington School PTO has donated Audio Visual equipment for our gym, student planners, and a new Washington School sign.
-We are extremely thankful to the Washington School PTO.
+To start off the year, the Washington School PTO has donated our student planners, Leader in Me, and has contributed to our field trip to Buehler Space Center.

 Washington School strives to meet the needs of all learners.
 Washington School has a full Child Study Team that supports our students with special needs.
 They work as a collaborative team to meet each student’s individual needs.
 If you have any questions regarding your child’s IEP, please contact your child’s case manager directly.

-Our school has a committee, the Intervention and Referral Services (I&RS) Team, led by Mrs. Emmanouilidis, which serves as a brainstorming panel for which teachers and parents can refer children who they feel could use additional strategies, skills and supports in school under the umbrella of regular education.
-The I&RS Team consists of building administrators, your child’s teacher, our learning consultant, a teacher representative, our Strategies Intervention teacher and a Child Study Team member.
-The purpose of this committee is to review the information provided by the K-4 schools, identify students with a social, emotional, behavioral or academic need and to develop accommodations, based on teacher input, that would provide opportunities for students to reach their full potential.
+Our school has a committee, the Intervention, and Referral Services (I&RS) Team, led by Mrs. Emmanouilidis, which serves as a brainstorming panel for which teachers and parents can refer children who they feel could use additional strategies, skills, and supports in school under the umbrella of regular education.
+The I&RS Team consists of building administrators, your child’s teacher, our learning consultant, a teacher representative, our Strategies Intervention teacher, and a Child Study Team member.
+The purpose of this committee is to review the information provided by the K-4 schools, identify students with social, emotional, behavioral, or academic needs, and develop accommodations, based on teacher input, that would provide opportunities for students to reach their full potential.

 We also understand that our fifth graders have unique social and emotional needs.
-We are excited to welcome our Guidance Counselor, Mrs. Bonnie Loew, who will be a wonderful resource for our students and families during this transitional year and offer her expertise and guidance.
+Our Guidance Counselor, Mrs. Bonnie Loew, will continue to be a wonderful resource for our students and their families during this transitional year and offer her expertise and guidance.

 We ask all students to follow our Code of Conduct as follows: